How to Set Up KVM and Dual 6MP Display Partitioning on the Barco MDNC-12130 (Nio Fusion 12MP)

 Step 5: Enable KVM Switching

-Video switches instantly.
+Video switches immediately.
 USB devices may take up to 2 seconds to follow.

 Step 6: Configure Display Partitioning (Critical for PACS)

-To emulate a dual-monitor setup required by many PACS systems, split the display into two 6MP displays using Barco software.
+To emulate a dual-monitor environment required by many PACS platforms, split the 12MP display into two 6MP side-by-side displays using Barco software.

-Each workstation now sees two independent displays instead of one.
-This allows PACS hanging protocols that require dual monitors to function correctly.
+Once enabled, each workstation sees two independent displays instead of one.
+This is especially useful for PACS hanging protocols designed for dual-monitor workflows.

 Step 7: Verify on Each Workstation

-Open Windows Display Settings or Barco tools and confirm:
+Open Windows Display Settings or Barco tools and confirm the following:

 Important Notes

-• In dual-workstation KVM mode, refresh rate is limited to approximately 45 Hz
+• In dual-workstation KVM mode, the refresh rate is limited to approximately 45 Hz.

-• Installing on both PCs will cause conflicts with calibration and image quality when switching between systems
+• Installing it on both systems may create conflicts when switching between workstations.

 Final Configuration Summary